Iza-H/FinancialService/README.md

 ##DEMOS:
-1. Saving data in the MongoDB, which was sent using POST method, and automatic update of the website:
+I. Saving data in the MongoDB, which was sent using POST method, and automatic update of the website:

 Sent data in the example: